kloudtek/genesis-templating/src/site/markdown/templates.md

 For example a commonly used step for example is "input", which will request input from the user and set the provided response in a variable.

-After all step are processed, it will go through each file, process it as a [freemarker](https://freemarker.apache.org/) template, and then use the that [freemarker](https://freemarker.apache.org/) template combined with all variables and write the resulting file content.
+After all step are processed, it will go through each file, process it as a [freemarker](https://freemarker.apache.org/) template, and then use that template combined with all variables and write the resulting file content.

 # Template file